 Query Isolation enables your Virtual Warehouse to determine, based on the value you set for the

-hive.query.isolation.scan.size.thresholdconfiguration parameter, whether to spawn dedicated nodes to execute scan-heavy, data-intensive queries.
+hive.query.isolation.scan.size.thresholdconfiguration parameter, whether to spawn dedicated executors to run scan-heavy, data-intensive queries.

 You can set this parameter in the Virtual Warehouse details page for the warehouse: